 I’m super excited to share this mask recipe with you!
 It’s not a mask you want to do all the time because it takes from your skin and doesn’t give back.
 In fact, it would be a great idea to follow this mask up with a replenishing/hydrating mask.

 I hope you like this recipe!
-Let me know below any other DIY suggestions!
+Let me know below!